UOA-CS732-SE750-Students-2023/project-group-green-gorillas/README.md

 # project-group-green-gorillas

+## How to run the app

+### We use docker to run the server
+- if you do not have docker installed, please go to https://docs.docker.com/desktop/install/windows-install/ to install the docker
+- Make sure your docker daemon is running

 ### We use `yarn` as node management tool
 if you do not have yarn installed, please run
 ```bash